People's Party of the Canary Islands

-The People's Party of the Canary Islands (Partido Popular de Canarias, PP) is the regional section of the People's Party of Spain (PP) in the Canary Islands.
+The People's Party of the Canary Islands (Partido Popular de Canarias, PP) is the regional branch of the People's Party of Spain (PP) in the Canary Islands.
 It was formed in 1989 from the re-foundation of the People's Alliance.
+In the 2023 Canarian regional elections, the party won 15 seats and 176,308 votes, representing 19.3% of the total vote.